StructifyAI/structify-python/docs/source/python_client/datasets.rst

 Every property in the schema has a default type as a String.

-For instance, a strongly typed schema for an employee table might look like this:
+For instance, a strongly typed schema for the founder table might look like this:

 .. code-block:: python

     from structify.types.property_type import Enum

-    Table(
+    founder_table = Table(
         name="founder",
         description="the founder of a company",
         properties=[